-Besides increasing the size of your breasts, breast implants can enhance cleavage and correct asymmetries between the left and right breast.
-We customize every breast augmentation based on your body and how you want to look.
-When it comes to the augmentation, there are several choices for you to make, including the type, size, and shape of your implants.
+Besides increasing the size of your breasts, breast implants can enhance your cleavage and correct asymmetries between the left and right breast.
+We customize our breast augmentation in Baltimore based on your body and how you want to look.
+When it comes to our breast augmentation, we give you several options, including the type, size, and shape of your breast implants.

 A breast augmentation can also improve mild droopiness of the breasts.
 If you have significant sagging, however, we will recommend that you also have a breast lift in addition to your breast augmentation.

 During your initial consultation with the doctor, you will discuss your concerns about your appearance, as well as your goals for your breast augmentation.
-Then, the doctor will measure you in order to better choose the appropriate implants for your needs.
-It will be necessary to get an understanding of your medical history, any medications you take, and previous procedures you have had performed.
-Do not hesitate to ask questions, as the goal of this consultation is for you to leave feeling informed, comfortable, and prepared for your consultation.
+Then, the doctor will measure you in order to better choose the appropriate breast implants for your needs.
+You and your doctor will also go over your medical history, any medications you take, and previous procedures you have had performed.
+Do not hesitate to ask questions, as the goal of this consultation is for you to leave feeling informed, comfortable, and prepared for your breast augmentation in Baltimore.

 Are you ready to learn more about breast augmentation?
 Contact the Maryland Institute of Plastic Surgery in Baltimore at (410) 744-0900.

 Generally, a breast augmentation procedure takes between one to two hours to complete.
 In most cases, the incision is made in the breast crease or around the areolas.
 The breast implants are then inserted behind the chest muscle.
 Sometimes, silicone breast implants can be placed in front of the chest muscles and behind the breast tissue to provide a slight lift.
 The sutures used during your breast augmentation will dissolve on their own, and the incisions often heal very well.

 When it comes to your breast augmentation, you will have to choose between silicone or saline implants.
 While both are excellent options, you will need to decide which is best for you and your needs.